ninaleo/ransut-core/docs/20-Requirement-management/wide-requirement-specification.md

 ### Service primay features and functionalities

+>Let's outline some of basic features of solution/service as a short list. , i.e. what do you think is possible with the service?
+Update the list later when it refines?

+> It is useful to prepare a summary (A4 size) together with the client, which will contain the whole product in crystallization, if necessary.
+- Functions
+    - The user can send mail to another person
+    - The customer receives information about previous selections
+    - The person can pay the bill

+* Describe main features by using [Product Mind Map](product-mind-map.md)?

 It is worth noting that some of the functional requirements are in practice essential functions, i.e. they can be "upgraded" to features.
 As an example, the Online Banking service has the essential function "payment from account", which is an important feature of the service in practice.
 Over here there are a number of other smaller and more specific functional requirements associated with functionality